 During the trial, your attorney will present your case to the judge or jury.
 The insurance company, through defense attorneys, will attempt to shift blame and deny your injuries were caused by the collision.
 If a judge or jury decides in your favor, they will then determine what damages you are entitled to receive.
 The litigation process is extremely complex, but ultimately, it is usually the judge or jury who determines fault in these proceedings, although the matter may be taken up on appeal.
 If you have questions about this process, you should contact the Noll Law Office today.

-How a Pedestrian Accident Attorney from Noll Law Office Will Help
+How a Pedestrian Accident Lawyer in Springfield from Noll Law Office Will Help